 After the eighth week of classes, no refund can be given.
 Students must give a notice of withdrawal in writing to the principal and college administrator.
 Fees and corresponding refund will be assessed based on the date of the notice received.

-Bursaries – The College has a limited pool of funds available for bursaries to assist students in their studies.
-Bursary application forms are available online and in the office, and should be returned by the deadline in August for processing during the regular billing cycle for the term.
-Bursaries normally cover a full academic year, and are disbursed in two equal portions at the beginning of each term.
-Tuition and fees owed to Dio are deducted from bursaries awarded, with a cheque for any possible remainder provided to students with their statement of account for the term.
+The College has a limited pool of funds available for bursaries to assist students in their studies.
+Bursary application forms are available on the college website and in the office, and should be returned by the deadline in July for processing during the regular billing cycle for the term.
+Bursaries normally cover a full academic year and are disbursed in two equal portions at the beginning of each term.
+The bursary is deducted from tuition and fees owed to Dio and the balance is billed to the student.